connorzittrauer/CTEC-Demo/README.md

   - Industrial color palette

-## Future Implementations
+## Future Features/Fixes

-## Notes
+- There is minor bug that occurs when the user enters in an already registered email in /signup, an error message is thrown, and that error message carries over to the /login page

-- JWT signing and validation are handled server-side using `HS256`.
+- Autocomplete of form fields performs worse in Chrome that in Firefox for some reason.
-- The required AI disclosure is documented in [ai-information.md](ai-information.md).
+- Responsive Design for tablet/mobile